Train to teach maths

 • Salaried routes: On our salaried route, you can earn a salary from day one.
 In addition, your tuition fees are covered by us.
 Find out how you can fund your teacher training

-A Day in the Life of a Maths Teacher
+A Day in the life of a maths teacher

-• Bespoke lesson planning : As a maths teacher trainee, you'll organize and plan engaging lessons.
+• Bespoke lesson planning : As a maths teacher trainee, you'll organise and plan engaging lessons.
 You'll be responsible for delivering these lessons to your students, monitor feedback and customise your plan for better outcomes.

 • Progress monitoring: You'll monitor the progress of your class by conducting regular assessments and reviewing classwork.
 You will also interact with parents to report pupil progress.